 Just like Kidslox, Qustodio is also a feature-rich parental control application that is available on iPhones running iOS 11 or higher.
-It comes with a 3-days free trial in which all the features including the premium ones like Screen Time and App blocker are available.
-Qustodio is one of our favorite parental control apps for the iPhone.
-Here’s why!
+It comes with a 3-day free trial in which all the features including the premium ones like Screen Time and App blocker are available.
+Qustodio is one of my favorite parental control apps for iPhone.
+Here’s why?

-Blocking of applications on your kid’s iPhone is possible using Qustodio as per parent’s preference.
-As you can see our screenshots below, here YouTube is a highly used application that consumes most of the total screen time.
+Blocking of applications on your kid’s iPhone is possible using Qustodio as per the parent’s preference.
+As you can see in my screenshots below, here YouTube is a highly used application that consumes most of the total screen time.
 As soon as I click on YouTube and press the Block button, access to YouTube will be revoked on my niece’s iPhone.

 Qustodio even lets you keep a track of what kind of content is being accessed by your kid.
 Depending upon the data, you can enable or disable access to apps and games.
 You can simply block the applications/games for a specific duration of time.